This article round-ups some of the best freelance writing sites for finding paid work fast

 The only con to Contena is that it’s quite expensive.
 It’s the only paid job board on this list and it costs $497 for a one-year membership and $997 for a two-year membership.
 This can easily throw the other pros out the window since you can get the same benefits at no cost with other job boards.

-But what I love about ProBlogger is that it’s easy and simple.
-The website never lags and the process of pitching for a writing job is straightforward.
-There’s no subscription, ads, or credit card information needed.
+But what I love about ProBlogger is that the job site is easy and simple.
+The website never lags, and the process of pitching for a writing job is straightforward.
+You’ll need to register as a candidate before creating a resume and applying for a gig.

-Darren Rowse, the founder of ProBlogger also runs a blog and email newsletter that provides helpful and in-depth tips, tricks, and tutorials on how to increase blog traffic, write higher-quality posts, and make money writing about what you love.
+Darren Rowse, the founder of ProBlogger, also runs a blog and email newsletter that provides helpful and in-depth tips, tricks, and tutorials on increasing blog traffic, writing higher-quality posts, and making money writing about what you love.

 7. People Per Hour

-And the process of getting jobs on this site couldn’t be easier.
+And the process of getting jobs on this site couldn’t be more straightforward.
 Simply go to their website and sign up for an account as a freelancer.
 Next, search for the type of job you want, for example, “freelance writing” and pitch your services to whatever business needs your writing.

-Upwork is a helpful site for freelance writers who’re just starting out and would like to get their feet wet.
-Often there are tons of things to consider like designing a freelance website and promoting your services.
+Upwork is a helpful site for freelance writers who’re just starting and would like to get their feet wet.
+There are many things to consider, like designing a freelance website and promoting your services.
 But with Upwork, all you have to worry about is landing clients.

-Upwork’s commissions start at 20% until you’ve earned $500 and it goes down to 10%.
-Once you’ve earned over $10000 with the platform, you only pay 5% commission.
-It also has an advance payment protection fee so if you’ve completed a project and a client refuses to pay, Upwork will transfer the amount to your account.
+Upwork’s commissions start at 20% until you’ve earned $500, and it goes down to 10%.
+Once you’ve earned over $10000 with the platform, you only pay a 5% commission.
+It also has an advance payment protection fee, so if you’ve completed a project and a client refuses to pay, Upwork will transfer the amount to your account.

-But I suggest you only stay on Upwork for as long as you need to since your freelance career can stagnate after a while.
+UpWork is a good choice for writers looking for new clients or testimonials.
+But I suggest you only stay on Upwork for as long as you need to since your freelance career can stagnate, and you have to pay a cut to UpWork.
 Once you start making money, start investing in inbound leads since you don’t want to put all your eggs in one basket.

 Fiverr is a global online marketplace where buyers and sellers of various services come together and trade.
 Services that you’ll find on Fiverr include;